YichaoOU/HemTools/docs/content/Notes/AWS.rst

 My deployment is finally succedded, according to this tutorial: https://acloudguru.com/blog/engineering/deploying-a-containerized-flask-application-with-aws-ecs-and-docker

+.. note:: The above link is old.
+AWS updated its UI, so those screenshot are misleading now.
+The steps are: Create Cluster X, create task definition, click Cluster X and select create task.
+Another important note, you have to update "Security Groups" for this task as: IP4, HTTP, TCP 80 0.0.0.0/0

 The key is to directly use port 80 in app.py

 ::